Robot-Will/Stino/README.md

 1. You should first delete whatever version you currently have installed.
 2. Open the Command Palette and choose the `'Package Control: Add Repository'` command.
 3. Copy this repo link `https://github.com/gepd/Stino/tree/new-stino` and paste it into the prompt.
 4. Open the Command Palette again and run the `'Package Control: Install Package'` command and choose the package named `'Stino'`.
-Be sure you don't choose the package in the default repository called `'Arduino-Like IDE.'`

 Thank you to **@jggdotcom** for the instructions.